 Members can upload information into these spaces and then curators can reorganise the items once they are checked and completed by others.

 Each club also has an area to store documents or records of events which may assist members organising events in future.
-Access can be strictly controlled, if required.
+Access can be strictly controlled, if required, either based on groups or individuals.
+Club membership is checked at login so that access can be authorised.

 A growing list of interactive services for more efficient communication.
 They rely on the co-operation of the members and officers of the clubs for the management of the processes involved.
 The services allow membership renewal, location of members, booking of events, contacting members local to an event, and, in the future, ordering of parts and many other facilities that could be useful to the on-line community of Jowett owners.

 Affiliated clubs thrive in Europe, Spain, America, Australia and New Zealand.
 Members contribute from many other countries.
 There is a website devoted to the Jowett Jupiter and you can visit the the Jupiter Owners Auto Club website.

 Each club has a spares scheme and they do co-operate to provide a comprehensive service.
 JowettTalk has a section on Cars and Spares for sale.
 Each club has a shop.
 Look also at the Memorabilia section of JowettTalk for more to buy or sell.

 Each club produces a regular magazine some of which can be viewed in JowettLibrary.
 Jowetteer from the UK, Flat Four from New Zealand, The Javelin from Australia, Jowett Jive from America.
 Note the above will not be seen unless logged into JowettLibrary and your registered email address corresponds to that in a club membership list.

 Clubs maintain registers of cars and the registrars often know each car's history.
 So if you have any information please contact them via Contact Form.

 British cars made in Bradford from 1906 to 1954 namely- Jupiter, Javelin, Bradford, Jason, Black Prince, Curlew, Kestrel, Weasel, Flying Fox, Falcon, Long Four, Focus, Blackbird, Kingfisher, Black Prince, Wren, Grey Knight, Silverdale, Chummy, 7cwt Van, Short Two.